hov1417/picotcpls/README.md

 EncryptedExtension.
 The client application is advertised of the new address through a connection event mechanism that we will discuss below.

-If this function called before the handshake and the connection is client-side, then the information will be sent as part of the first data sent during this connection.
+If this function is called before the handshake and the connection is client-side, then the information will be sent as part of the first data sent during this connection.
 This restriction is designed to avoid making more entropy for fingerprinting, avoiding the client-side handshake to look